Ahmadj11/zero_day/README.md

-This is the first file in my first repository for Holberton school
+6This is the first file in my first repository for Holberton school